scuzzydude/asimov/asimov.md

 Cut to Paris.
 Out of the skies comes a massive parachute drop of troops who quickly and non-violently take over the entire Louvre.
 It's revealed this is an attack by the military of the rouge province of West Lakerland, led by the warlord General Drogo, played by Samuel L. Jackson with an eye patch.
 The news reports that France has offended West Lakerland by refusing to buy petrol due to human rights violations.

-Bruce Willis is surprised by a Blackhawk appearing over his fishing hole and rushed to an AFB base where he's flown by fighter jet to Washington.
+Bruce Willis is surprised by a Blackhawk appearing over his fishing hole and rushed to an Air Force base where he's flown by fighter jet to Washington.
 Cut to the White House, where President McConaughey is busy on a five-way video conference between the leaders of France, Britain, Italy and Germany.

 "Excuse me, gentlemen, I've got to leave you to it, we'll get back to you."